Rari-Capital/vaults/README.md

 ## Developing

-Below is a brief summary of a few common commands you may wish to use while developing for this project.
+Below is a brief summary of a few common commands you may wish to use when contributing to this project.
 [Read the dapptools docs to learn more about `dapp`'s capabilities!](https://github.com/dapphub/dapptools/tree/master/src/dapp)

 ```sh
 dapp build